quorum12/floridamen/README.md

 #################### FEATURES ######################################

-A deeply detailed (300 land, 40 water provinces) of Florida and surrounding lands, including Louisiana, Alabama / Mississippi, Western Cuba, and the tip of the Yucatan.
+A deeply detailed (300 land, 40 water provinces) map of Florida and surrounding lands, including Louisiana, Alabama / Mississippi, Western Cuba, and the tip of the Yucatan.

 Hundreds of playable characters with ~15 all new cultures and many unique religions, including the baptists and their heresies.